percona/psmdb-docs/source/switch_storage_engines.rst

 Creating a new ``dbPath`` data directory for a different storage engine is the simplest solution.
-Yet when you switch between disk-using storage engines (e.g. from WiredTiger_ to :ref:`inmemory`), you may have to delete the old data if there is not enogh disk space for both.
-Doube-check that your backups are solid and/or the replicaset nodes are healthy to before you switch to the new storage engine.
+Yet when you switch between disk-using storage engines (e.g. from WiredTiger_ to :ref:`inmemory`), you may have to delete the old data if there is not enough disk space for both.
+Double-check that your backups are solid and/or the replicaset nodes are healthy to before you switch to the new storage engine.

 If there is data that you want to migrate and make compatible with the new storage engine, use the following methods:

-* for replicasets, use the "rolling restart" process.
+* for replica sets, use the "rolling restart" process.

   Switch to the new storage engine on the secondary node.
-Clean out the ``dbPath`` data directory (by efault , :file: `/var/lib/mongodb`) and edit the configuration file:
+Clean out the ``dbPath`` data directory (by default , :file:`/var/lib/mongodb`) and edit the configuration file:

   .. code-block:: bash